 I thought to myself, “shouldn’t it be ‘cut short long stories’?”.
 I found out that it is actually an idiom.

 ‘To cut a long story short’

 Cutting long stories short will guide the way I publish blog posts from now on.
 For a long time it was about traffic, authority, evergreen content and many other things I didn’t need.
-Reading ‘successful bloggers’ in areas of my interests didn’t help maintain focus.
+I was always reading ‘successful bloggers’ in areas of my interests but it didn’t help me maintain focus.